build-with-sandeep/microsoft-team-bot/README.md

 # sandeep-bot

-just do some QnA things
+just do some QnA stuffs

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.